rishabh480604/FinalProject/README.md

 if http-only enable cant able to fetch sessionId from browser and the fetch data on refresh will not so currently http-only is disabled

+To run the project
+-> in the main folder run npm run dev
+-> in APIs older run python api.python
+-> in serverSide folder run node index.js